imysh578/Self-Study/Rust/rust_lang_book/08. Common Collections/03_string_keys_with_associated_values_in_hash_maps.md

     println!("{:?}", map);
 ```
 - `split_whitespace`: returns an iterator over sub-slices, separated by whitespace.
-- `or_insert`: returns a mutable reference (&mut V) to the value for specified key.
+- `or_insert`: returns a mutable reference (`&mut V`) to the value for specified key.
 - `*count`: to use existed value, we must dereference `count` using the asterisk(`*`).

 ## Hashing Functions
 By default, `HashMap` uses a hashing function called `SipHash` that can provide resistance to Denial of Service(DoS) attacks involving hash tables.
-- This is not fastest hashing algorithm available, but the trade=off for better security.
+- This is not fastest hashing algorithm available, but the trade-off for better security.

 If you want faster hash function, you can switch to another function by specifying a different hasher.
 - A *hasher* is a type that implements the `BuildHasher` trait.